Helping People Achieve Amazing Smiles

 - Tufts Association of Orthodontists

 I grew up in Guatemala City, Guatemala.
-Plattsburgh, NY has been home for my family for more than 15 years.
-My wife and I have been happily married for over 25 years.
-We have two children: Connor, who is a recent graduate of St. Lawrence University, and Lucy, who is studying at the University of Richmond.
+Plattsburgh, NY has been home for my family for more than 20 years.
+My wife and I have been happily married for over 30 years.
+We have two children: Connor, who works in Admissions at St. Lawrence University, and Lucy, who just completed her masters at the University of Portsmouth.

 When I’m not working, I love time with my family.
 We enjoy hiking, skiing, and doing anything on Lake Champlain.
-I also really love to golf, although I’m not great at it.
+I also really love to golf, although I’m not as good as I'd like to be!
 Still, I think walking around outside on a beautiful day is a wonderful way to spend a few hours!
 I recently obtained my pilot's license and am teaching myself to play the ukulele.